SAGE Training and Outpatient Institute

 SAGE Training and Outpatient Institute - Boulder, CO

-Sage Training And Outpatient Institute is a mental health and addiction treatment center located at 2737 Mapleton Avenue, Suite 101 in the 80304 zip code in Boulder, CO.
+Sage Training And Outpatient Institute is a mental health and addiction rehab center located at 2737 Mapleton Avenue, Suite 101 in the 80304 zip code in Boulder, CO.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Sage Training And Outpatient Institute include motivational interviewing, motivational incentives and counseling for substance abuse.
-Sage Training And Outpatient Institute provides outpatient rehabilitation and regular outpatient treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance abuse.
-Other addiction treatment offered includes general addiction disorder treatment, internet use disorder treatment and gambling disorder treatment.
+Some of the treatment approaches used by Sage Training And Outpatient Institute include counseling for substance abuse, brief intervention services and motivational interviewing.
+Sage Training And Outpatient Institute provides outpatient treatment and regular outpatient treatment.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.
+Other addiction treatment offered includes treatment for internet use disorder, treatment for non-substance use addiction disorder and treatment for gambling disorder.

 Address: 2737 Mapleton Avenue, Suite 101, Boulder, CO 80304